-Scarlatti Sheet Music
+Scarlatti Sheet Music and Biography

 Scarlatti spent twenty-five years of his life living in Spain and much of his life working for the Portuguese and Spanish Royal Families.